MicrosoftDocs/Viva/Viva/insights/Use/faq.md

 audience: Admin
 ---

-# Advanced insights FAQ
+# Workplace Analytics FAQ

-The most commonly asked questions and answers about advanced insights with Microsoft Viva Insights in Workpace Analytics are grouped into the following sections:
+The most commonly asked questions and answers about Workplace Analytics are grouped into the following sections:

 [Product information](#product-information)